-A pension number can sometimes be called a customer or reference number and is given to you by your pension provider when you join a new pension scheme.
+A pension number can sometimes be called a customer number, policy number or reference number and is given to you by your pension provider when you join a new pension scheme.
 Each pension you have will come with a unique number that can be used to help keep track of your pension.

 You can find your pension number at the top of any correspondence you’ve received from your pension provider.
 If you manage your pension online, it should be visible whenever you login to check your pension statement online.

 If you have a pension, but can’t locate your pension number, you should contact your provider who will be able to assist you.
 If you can’t remember your pension number, or who it’s with, you’ll need to go through the process of finding a lost pension.